Payne-in-Bahrain/u2_homework_Mongoose_Planet_Builder_Pt_1/README.md

 require('./config/database'); // database
 ```

-8. Verify that starting the Express server with `nodemon` console.logs out a successful connection to the database.
+8. Install Mongoose with `npm i mongoose` and verify that starting the Express server with `nodemon` console.logs out a successful connection to the database.

 9. Optionally set up template partials.